hariselef/NNequiv_Experiments/README.md

 docker run -it nnequiv
 ```

-7) Now you have to activate the proper anaconda environment with all the installed dependencies.
+7) Now, you have run dokcer, you have to activate the proper anaconda environment with all the installed dependencies.

 ```
 conda activate nnequiv